Choosing Between Types of Business Structures For Tax and Liability Protection

 Definitely.

-Here in California, business owners can choose to run a business under one of four basic types of business structures: sole proprietorship, partnership, corporation, and limited liability company (LLC).
 Each type reflects a different way of structuring the relationships and responsibilities among the owners of the business and those who run it.
 It’s vital for business owners to carefully consider the various types of business entities and choose the most appropriate structure for their needs, as each comes with important differences in whether the owners are personally liable and how they pay taxes.

 What Is a Sole Proprietorship?